arjunvynipadath/docs/MPI_README.txt

 ===============================================================================
 Three MPI stacks are included in this release of OFED:

-- Ohio State University (OSU) MVAPICH 0.9.9 Technologies)
+- MVAPICH 0.9.9
 - Open MPI 1.2.2-1
 - MVAPICH2 0.9.8p3

-Setup, compilation and run information of OSU MVAPICH, Open MPI and MVAPICH2 is provided below in sections 2, 3 and 4 respectively.
+Setup, compilation and run information of MVAPICH, Open MPI and MVAPICH2 is provided below in sections 2, 3 and 4 respectively.

 1.1 Installation Note